MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

     - Hacker-sounding names.
 You must review these names carefully.
         ![Example of a hacker name](./media/incident-response-playbook-app-consent/hackernames.png)

 **Example Output:** AllPrincipals and read write all.
-Applications may not have anything suspicious like bland names and are using MS graph.
+Applications might not have anything suspicious like bland names and are using MS graph.
 However, perform research and determine the purpose of the applications and the actual permissions the applications have in the tenant, as shown in this example.

 ![Example of applications with the AllPrincipals ConsentType](./media/incident-response-playbook-app-consent/Exampleoutput.png)